Shagshag/prestashop-documentation/BlowfishCore.md

 * Visibility: **public**
 * This method is defined by [Crypt_Blowfish](Crypt_Blowfish)
-* This method is defined in classes\Blowfish.php line 464
+* This method is defined in [classes/Blowfish.php line 464](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Blowfish.php#464)

 #### Arguments